rovinski/rovinski.github.io/applicants/ga_guide.md

 ---
 layout: page
 title: Research Assistant Applicant Guide
+description: >
+  Applicant guide for Undergrad and Master's students who would like to work with me.
 ---

-Applicant guide for Undergrad and Master's students who would like to work with me.

 I get many requests from students to work with me, and as much as I would love to mentor students, I unfortunately can't respond to all requests.